-In addition to these primary goals, I have several secondary lessons that I want my students to learn.
-First, I want them to begin to think critically, which is a skill that they will use throughout their lives.
-In order to prompt this type of thinking, I ask them questions such as “why is this theologian saying x, y, and z,” or, “what is at stake?”
+Third, I help my students develop the skills of thinking critically and analytically.
+In order to encourage this type of reflection, I ask them questions such as “why is this theologian saying x, y, and z,” or, “what is at stake here?”

-Second, I want my students to learn the skill of how to read a text.
-I tell them that reading a text does not mean simply that you know the definitions of all words the in a given sentence.
+Fourth, I want my students to learn the skill of how to read a text.
+I tell them that reading a text does not mean that you know the definitions of all the words in a given sentence.
 Especially when dealing with a text that is over a thousand years old, it is imperative to understand its many levels.
-I ask them questions about audience, genre, the assumptions that the author has compared to assumptions we have in the 21st century, and how this text relates to ones we have previously read.
+I ask them questions about audience, genre, the assumptions that the author has compared to assumptions we have in the 21st century, and how this text relates to ones we have read previously in class.